Program type:

 Why Earn a Criminal Justice Theory and Research Master's?

-You can pursue your degree as part of a campus-based program or entirely online, allowing you to take advantage of your learning style and balance your work, personal and academic obligations.
-The campus-based program features thesis and non-thesis options.
+You can pursue your degree as part of a campus-based program that features thesis and non-thesis options.
 Our programs also offer:

 • Opportunities to participate in research under a faculty member's direction